jovotech/jovo-framework/docs/plugins.md

 The plugin above includes the following methods:

-- `install`: Use the `middlewareCollection.use` method to hook into middlewares.
+- `mount`: Use the `middlewareCollection.use` method to hook into middlewares.
 You can add `before` and `after`, e.g. `before.platform.output`.
 Find all middlewares in the [RIDR docs](./ridr-lifecycle.md).
-Depending on the type of the plugin, it's also possible to use different (or additional) methods like `mount`.
+Depending on the type of the plugin, it's also possible to use different (or additional) methods like `install`.
 [Learn more about this and the plugin lifecycle below](#plugin-lifecycle).
 - Some method (in this example `someMethod`, but you can choose any name) that gets called when the middleware referenced in `install` gets executed.
 This is where your plugin gets to work.
 Through the `jovo` parameter, you have access to all [Jovo properties](./jovo-properties.md), e.g. `jovo.$output`.
 - `getDefaultConfig`: If your plugin uses configuration, you can return the default config here.
 This method has to be implemented by every plugin, even if it just returns an empty object as shown in the example above.
 Learn more in the [plugin configuration](#plugin-configuration) section below.